SAP-samples/teched2023-AD161/exercises/Ex11/README.md

 ## Prerequisites

-We have already performed the following steps in the SAP BTP cockpit for the relevant subaccount:
+We have already performed the following steps in the SAP BTP cockpit for you:
 - Added an entitlement to SAP Build Work Zone, standard edition.
 - Created a subscription to SAP Build Work Zone, standard edition.
 - Assigned the `Launchpad_Admin` role collection.